-- Using one hand, steadily switch the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact a professional from Wolfe & Sons Heating and Cooling at 614-451-0846 quickly.
+- Using one hand, steadily switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a professional from Wolfe & Sons Heating and Cooling at 614-451-0846 quickly.

 Regardless of your furnace’s age or brand, it has at minimum one standard wall switch positioned on or by it.